Pelumioluwa/RAG_Hacktogether/README.md

 # gptScholar

-Welcome to the GitHub repository of our app called **gptScholar** which we designed by [AI-CHAT-APP-HACK](https://github.com/microsoft/AI-Chat-App-Hack), organized by Microsoft. **gptScholar** is a chatbot that aims to provide a platform for 1st year undergrad students to get assistance with their courses.
-The application The application uses technologies like Streamlit for the user interface, OpenAI's GPT-4 Turbo model for generating responses, and Python libraries such as langchain_openai and langchain_community for natural language processing tasks.
-With gptScholar, students can upload PDF files, enter URLs to webpages, or select specific subjects such as Calculus 1, Physics, Computer Science, or Finance.
+Welcome to the GitHub repository of our app called **gptScholar** which we designed for the [AI-Chat-App-Hack](https://github.com/microsoft/AI-Chat-App-Hack), organized by Microsoft. **gptScholar** is a chatbot that aims to provide a platform for 1st year undergrad students to get assistance with their courses.
+The application uses technologies like Streamlit for the user interface, OpenAI's GPT-4 Turbo model for generating responses, and Python libraries such as langchain_openai and langchain_community for natural language processing tasks.
+With **gptScholar**, students can upload PDF files, enter URLs to webpages, or select specific subjects such as Calculus 1, Physics, Computer Science, or Finance.
 The chatbot then processes the input data, extracts relevant information, and provides answers and insights tailored to the user's queries.
 Whether it's seeking explanations for academic concepts, clarifying doubts, or exploring innovative solutions, gptScholar offers a convenient and efficient platform to support students' educational endeavors.

 ![Icon](gpt_scholar.png)